Give impactful team feedback

 Table of contents

-How to identify your areas for improvement
+How to identify your areas of improvement for your performance review or interview

 1. Integrity

-• Do they always tell the truth?
+• Do you always tell the truth?

-• Do they avoid conflicts of interest?
+• Do you avoid conflicts of interest?

-• Do they uphold the company’s values?
+• Do you uphold the company's values?

-• Do they follow through on promises?
+• Do you follow through on commitments?

 2. Initiative

-• Do they appreciate constructive feedback?
+• Do you appreciate constructive feedback?

 3. Ambition